Here Are Need-To-Know Food Truck Costs (and How to Save Money)

-(header) Inventory needed to get off the ground
+Inventory needed to get off the ground

 The basic materials you need to launch your food truck include ingredients for your menu items and serveware like plates, cups, lids, utensils, and napkins.
 The startup costs for ingredients depends on your menu, but expect to spend around $1,000 to $2,000 when you take into account items like cooking oil, spices, and more.
-Serveware startup costs are around $300.
+Serveware startup costs for food trucks are around $300.

 Operational costs of a food truck

 The greatest food truck costs associated with running your business have nothing to do with the food.
 Gas, insurance (auto liability, general liability, workers’ compensation, etc.), permits, licenses, maintenance, equipment, and supplies are all major considerations when creating a budget and figuring out how you’ll turn a profit.

 As noted above, the average cost of permits and licenses in the top-19 food truck cities is $1,864.
 Fuel and maintenance costs vary, but average around $500 and $1,000, respectively.
 There’s also the cost of implementing a restaurant point-of-sale system.